bassamalasadi/weatherapp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+This is was made as assignment for YTSP0300 - Application Frameworks course by ## Bassam AlAsadi.

 In the project directory, you can run: